-The persons whose signatures appear below hereby certify that they are authorized to execute this surety bond on behalf of the Principal and Surety(ies) and that the wording of this surety bond is identical to the wording specified in subdivision 22a-449 (d)-109 (i) (2) of these regulations as such regulations were constituted on the date this bond was executed.
+The persons whose signatures appear below hereby certify that they are authorized to execute this surety bond on behalf of the Principal and Surety(ies) and that the wording of this surety bond is identical to the wording specified in [subdivision 22a-449(d)-109 (i) (2) of these regulations] subsection 22a-449(d)-109(h)(2) of the RCSA as such regulations were constituted on the date this bond was executed.

-Principal
+Principal {Signature(s)}

+{Names(s)}

+{Title(s)}

+{Corporate seal}

-[Signature(s)] [Names(s)] [Title(s)] [Corporate seal] Corporate Surety(ies)
+Corporate Surety(ies)

-Department of Energy and Environmental Protection §22a-449(d)-109

-[Name and address]
+{Name and address}

-[State of Incorporation]:
+{State of Incorporation}

-[Liability limit]: \$
+{Liability limit}: \$

-[Signature(s)]
+{Signature(s)}

-[Names(s) and title(s)]
+{Names(s) and title(s)}

-[Corporate seal]
+{Corporate seal}

-[For every co-surety, provide signature(s), corporate seal, and other same manner as for Surety above.] er information in the
+{For every co-surety, provide signature(s), corporate seal, and other information in the same manner as Surety above.} for

 Bond premium: \$

 - (3) Under the terms of the bond, the surety shall become liable on the bond obligation when the owner or operator fails to perform as guaranteed by the bond.
-In all cases, the surety's liability is limited to the per-occurrence and annual aggregate penal sums. - (4) The owner or operator who uses a surety bond to satisfy the requirements of subsection 22a-449 (d)-109 (d) of these regulations shall establish a standby trust fund when the surety bond is acquired.
-Under the terms of the bond, all amounts paid by the surety under the bond shall be deposited directly into the standby trust fund in accordance with instructions from the Director under subsection 22a-449 (d)-109 (s) of these regulations.
-This standby trust fund shall meet the requirements specified in subsection 22a-449 (d)-109 (n) of these regulations. - (i) Letter of credit.
+In all cases, the surety's liability is limited to the per-occurrence and annual aggregate penal sums. - (4) The owner or operator who uses a surety bond to satisfy the requirements of subsection 22a-449(d)-109[(d) of these regulations] (c) of the RCSA shall establish a standby trust fund when the surety bond is acquired.
+Under the terms of the bond, all amounts paid by the surety under the bond shall be deposited directly into the standby trust fund in accordance with instructions from the [Director] Commissioner under subsection 22a-449(d)-109[](s) of [these regulations] the RCSA.
+This standby trust fund shall meet the requirements specified in subsection 22a-449(d)-109[(k) of these regulations](n) of the RCSA.